pbrandwijk/pbrandwijk.github.io/_posts/2020-07-05-using-nmcli-to-connect-to-vpn.md

 $ nmcli c show --active | grep vpn   # See if any VPN connections are active
 ```

+See [this post]({% post_url 2023-03-11-fix-expressvpn-settings-with-networkmanager %}) for an update on setting up the VPN on Ubuntu 22.10.

 ## Resources
 - [How to save vpn passwords with networkmanger][askubuntu1]